 You’re in for a culinary adventure.
 Grandview’s energetic and innovative food scene is a cornucopia of flavors, styles and ethnic specialties.
 Most of the restaurants are independently owned and many are chef-run, and prepare locally sourced ingredients.
 At Mazah Mediterranean, founder and chef Maggie Ailabouni gets up before dawn every day to prepare the beef Kafta, tabbouleh, babaghanoush and a host of the Mid-East specialties.
 Figlio is another local favorite for its house-made pastas, sauces and wood-fired pizzas inspired by the owner’s chance meeting with Wolfgang Puck in the late 80s.
 A must-do is Grandview landmark Spagio, which specializes in European and Pacific Rim cuisine.
 Try the savory lamb korma from Aab India, So-Cal flavors at Balboa, or farm-to-table American with a twist at Third and Hollywood.

 Z Cucina is a convivial hotspot with great appetizers, Italian favorites and riffs on classic dishes.
 For white-linen dining in a quiet atmosphere, walk a few doors north to Trattoria Roma for osso buco.
-You’ll also find Chinese, Mexican cantina food (and Margaritas to go with it), and authentic Cambodian Pho within walking distance.
+You’ll also find Chinese and Mexican cantina food (and margaritas to go with it!) within walking distance.
 If the weather is nice, don’t miss the opportunity to take in the street scene on one of the many patios that dot Grandview Avenue’s spacious sidewalks.